9hafidz6/main1/docs/DeveloperGuide.md

 This component  stores entries in a certain format, tasks, ingredients that are already in the Fridge, and anything else that needs to be saved on the hard disk.

-It is modeled as an abstract class,  with `TaskStorage.java` and `FridgeStorage.java` both inheriting from it.
-It allows data (tasks in the list, ingredients in the fridge, recipes in the recipeBook...) to be saved and remembered by our program.
+It is modelled as an abstract class,  with `TaskStorage.java` and `FridgeStorage.java` both inheriting from it.
+It allows data (tasks in the list, ingredients in the fridge, recipes in the recipe Book...) to be saved and remembered by our program.

 An example for the format of saving for tasks is :